HenryTech12/PollSync/README.md

-# 🗳️ Voting System
+# 🗳️ PollSync

-Welcome to the **Voting System**, a Spring Boot-powered web application that enables users to create, manage, and participate in polls.
+Welcome to PollSync **Voting System**, a Spring Boot-powered web application that enables users to create, manage, and participate in polls.

 ## 🚀 Features
 - User authentication & authorization